lnihlen/lnihlen.github.io/_posts/2018-11-15-crimes-of-grindelwald.md

 tags: [ personal ]
 ---

-We had an offsite today to the nearby movie theater, walking distance Google campus, to see the new Fantastic Beasts movie Crimes of Grindelwald.
+We had an offsite today to the nearby movie theater, walking distance from Google campus, to see the new Fantastic Beasts movie Crimes of Grindelwald.
 It was a cool treat.
-That theater as remodeled, with large recliners inside covered in faux leather.
+That theater has remodeled since my last visit, with large recliners inside covered in faux leather.

 I think this one has a very different tone from the first, much more grimdark, much more about the people with only a few fantastic beasts actually